 The first step of a drug being made available is for it to be granted a license.
 For a drug to be licensed the manufacturers must prove that it is safe for use, it is effective and any side-effects are outweighed by the benefits.

-At the moment new drugs are issued with a Europe wide license by the European Medicines Agency (EMA).
-This will change once the UK has left the European Union as we will no longer be part of the EMA.
+At the moment new drugs are issued with a Europe-wide license by the European Medicines Agency (EMA).
+Even though the UK has now left the European Union, this will be the case until the transition period ends on 31 December 2020.

 Both NICE and the SMC assess the clinical (how it benefits women with ovarian cancer) and the cost (how much it is) effectiveness of new treatments and drugs.
 They make their decisions based on evidence supplied by health professionals, patients and carers and drug companies.
 Target Ovarian Cancer always submits written evidence to consultations on new treatments and regularly acts as an expert witness on committees considering new ovarian cancer drugs.